dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 bat.
 Then you gotta go adventuring and trade up from there.
 Slay dragons with the other heroes of the realm and whatnot.

-It seems that there are similar resources that each player starts out with.
+It seems that there are similar resources that each representative starts out with.
+Or can easily access.
+Then, as you advance further and further upon your transcontinental quest for public opinion, you get access to higher level influence and tools.

-I could easily look this up

-- rpg gold metaphor

-- floor time & agenda
-    - unless you have a few years under your belt and have served others, then i imagine this would be less available to you than to others
-      - this increases demand for floor time and agenda influence for junior congressmen, meaning they have to barter for it.
+Everyone has access to floor time, but unless you have a few years under your belt and have served others, then I imagine this would be less available to you than others.
+This increases demand for floor time and agenda influence for junior congressmen, meaning they have to barter for it and work a bit harder.
+Or so I imagine.

-  - specific times of the day/season are more valuable
+Further, specific times of the day & session would be more valuable than others.
+Earlier in the legislative session might be more advantageous to help set the tone on an issue.
+Later in the session, the agenda's probably packed and it'd would be more competitive.
+Having time to speak allows you to be more influentual if you get a word in when important issues are being discussed.
+It's all about building that CSPAN following.
+Just trust me, bro.

 #### Commitee Time & Agenda